Under Age 21 or Juvenile DUI

-We have all read the headlines about a serious car accident involving a driver under the age of 21 who was under the influence of alcohol.
-In response to these tragic cases, the state of Florida has adopted "zero tolerance" policies for juveniles or young people under the age of 21 who drink and drive.
+Compared with adults, young drivers are overrepresented in all fatal crashes as well as crashes involving alcohol.
+In response to these tragic cases, the state of Florida has adopted "zero tolerance" policies for juveniles or young people under the age of 21 who are accused of drunk or drugged driving.

 Click here to read more about our Recent Case Results in DUI Cases.